Protesters demand money from San Luis Obispo business owners

 The almost daily protests are having a negative impact on businesses, as people avoid the downtown area because of traffic issues and closures of Highway 101 onramps and offramps.

 While many businesses have refused to pay reparations, other businesses have donated money to Haile’s R.A.C.E.
 Matters SLO.
-Finny’s Crafthouse on Monterey Street donated $1,000 on July 27, according to a letter that accompanied the donation.
+Finney’s Crafthouse on Monterey Street donated $1,000 on July 27, according to a letter that accompanied the donation.

 Michelle Arata’s Instagram post